 It has more than 100 stores and boutiques of haute couture such as Dior, Fendi or Kenzo, joined by brands such as Zara, H&M or Uniqlo, suitable for all budgets.

 - Address: 20 Hudson Yards, New York City, NY

 - How to get there: 34th Street-Hudson Yards Station (line 7)

 - Hours: Monday to Saturday from 11:00 a.m. to 7:00 p.m. and Sunday from 11:00 a.m. to 7:00 p.m.

 After the shopping and adrenaline released at The Edge, you'll have worked up an appetite for dinner.
 Hudson Yards also offers some great dining options in New York.

 A bite to eat in Little Spain

-The Little Spain Market, a gastronomic space located in the 10 Hudson Yards building, dedicated to the flavors of traditional Spanish cuisine by the prestigious chef José Andrés in collaboration with the brothers Ferrán and Albert Adriá, will catch your attention.
+The Little Spain Market, a gastronomic space located in the 10 Hudson Yards building dedicated to the flavors of traditional Spanish cuisine by renowned chef José Andrés in collaboration with the brothers Ferrán and Albert Adriá, is sure to catch your eye.